FlowFuse/website/src/blog/2024/05/how-to-setup-node-red-on-raspberry-pi.md

 ## Installing Flowfuse Device Agent on Raspberry Pi

-The FlowFuse Device Agent, built by FlowFuse, facilitates connecting and interacting with your hardware devices.
-Additionally, it enables remote management, making it easier to oversee the Node-RED application running on the device from remote locations.
+The FlowFuse Device Agent, developed by FlowFuse, simplifies the operation of Node-RED on your edge device, facilitating connections and interactions with hardware devices.
+Furthermore, it enables remote management, streamlining the monitoring and administration of the Node-RED application running on the device from any remote location.

 ### Prerequisites for Installation:

 - Required Hardware:

 Before proceeding further, ensure you have all the necessary hardware components ready.
-This includes the Raspberry Pi single-board computer (recommended models: Raspberry Pi 3 or Raspberry Pi 4), an SD card (8GB or larger recommended), a compatible power supply, and any required peripherals such as a keyboard, mouse, and display.
+This includes the Raspberry Pi single-board computer (recommended models: Raspberry Pi version 1 or higher ), an SD card (8GB or larger recommended), a compatible power supply, and any required peripherals such as a keyboard, mouse, and display.
 It's also beneficial to have a DHT11 sensor for following the practical guide further, but it is not necessary for the installation process.

 - Software Preparation: